 Men Explain Things To Me consists of seven essays that are basically the antidote to the mansplaining culture.
 It was a total surprise find since it was a suggested read and what can I say?
 With a click, it went into the shopping cart and rightfully so.
 If you’ve ever been mansplained – and if you are a women, you sure have been – this read is for you!

 And last but not least, let me throw A Short History of Women into the mix.
 This novel chronicles five generations of women beginning at 1914 and deals with the complicated relationships between mothers and daughters.
 Though it’s only around a 270 page read, it is thought-provoking and was admittedly hard for me to get through.
 In a way, I think this stems from my own complicated family dynamic.
-Still, it’s a valuable original read for any woman who has ever struggled to find her own voice!
+Still, it’s an important read for any woman who has ever struggled to find her own voice!

 (Image via LibraryShopSD)